 We spent the rest of our time roaming the streets of Poulsbo, exploring and taking pictures.
 There are many other shops in downtown “Little Norway,” including wine tasting rooms, cafes, a chocolate shop, boutiques (many sell Scandinavian souvenirs), a pottery painting studio and lots of restaurants.
 The downtown area is located just a block or two from the bay where the docks are full of sailboats.

 Tim and I loved walking through Poulsbo!
 While it was a short visit, it was fun to explore “Little Norway.”
-It was raining the day we visited, so I can only imagine what Poulsbo is like on a warm, sunny day in the summer.
+It was raining the day we visited, so I can only imagine what Poulsbo is like in the summer.
 The town hosts a weekend long celebration around Norway’s Independence day, Syttende Mai (literally translating to May 17th).
 I think we will have to go back and really experience the true culture of Poulsbo then.